 Many industries in the UK need to store chemicals of one form or another.
 Whether you are working in agriculture, manufacturing, the automotive industry, or chemical defence to name but a few, there will be substances that need to be stored properly, responsibly, and well-protected.
-Finding the most appropriate place to store these chemicals is essential, and one solution is to use a shipping container.
+Finding the most appropriate place to store these chemicals is essential, and one solution is to use a shipping unit.

-Shipping containers are the large metal boxes that are used to transport goods around the world, usually on cargo ships, trains, or lorries.
+These are the large metal boxes that are used to transport goods around the world, usually on cargo ships, trains, or lorries.
 They have been designed and built to store their contents safely and securely, protecting them from adverse weather, theft, and vandalism, and are strong and robust.

 Considerations for Chemical Storage Facilities

-When you are looking for a place to store chemicals several considerations need to be made.
+When you are looking for a place to store chemicals, several considerations need to be made.
 These will ensure that the chemicals are safely accessible whenever you need them and reduce the rink of hazards and possible accidents.

 Some of these considerations include:

-The storage facility needs to be located in a place that is both accessible for the use of the chemicals that are being stored inside it, but also in a place that is safe for them to be stored.
+The facility needs to be located in a place that is both accessible for the use of the chemicals that are being stored inside it, but also in a place that is safe for them to be stored.
 Depending on the chemical and its use, you may need it to be close to other buildings, or far away.

-A storage container, although robust, durable, and heavy, is also mobile.
+A storage unit, although robust, durable, and heavy, is also mobile.
 It can be picked up with a crane or special forklift, meaning that it can be moved to different locations.
 As long as the land is flat and it has a solid base such as a cement base, it can be placed almost anywhere – although you should check with your Local Authority before putting it there.

 It is important that the materials that the storage facility is made from are fire resistant and of sound construction.
 Its contents must be well protected for it to be effective.